Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness: Methodology

-Here $\text{Vol}(\cdot)$ denotes the volume of the input set, $\Delta B$ is a small neighbourhood containing the feature point $z$, and $\Delta N=|Z(\mathcal{D})\cap\Delta B|$ is the number of training points in $\Delta B$, where $Z(\mathcal{D})$ is the set of all mapped features for the inputs in $\mathcal{D}$.
-In the training procedure, the feature distribution is directly induced by the training loss $\mathcal{L}$, where minimizing the loss value is the only supervisory signal for the feature points to move~\cite{Goodfellow-et-al2016}.
+In the training procedure, the feature distribution is directly induced by the training loss $\mathcal{L}$, where minimizing the loss value is the only supervisory signal for the feature points to move~\citep{Goodfellow-et-al2016}.
 This means that the sample density varies mainly along the orthogonal direction w.r.t. the loss contours, while the density along a certain contour could be approximately considered as the same.
-For example, in the right panel of Fig.~\ref{fig:3}, the sample density induced by our MMC loss (detailed in Sec.~\ref{sec:3.3}) changes mainly along the radial direction, where the loss contours are concentric circles.
-Therefore, supposing $\mathcal{L}(Z(x),y)=C$, we choose $\Delta B=\{\textbf{z}\in\R^d|\mathcal{L}(\textbf{z},y)\in[C,C+\Delta C]\}$, where $\Delta C>0$ is a small value.
+For example, in the right panel of Fig.~\ref{fig:3}, the sample density induced by our MMC loss (detailed in Sec.~\ref{sec:3.3}) changes mainly along the radial direction, i.e., the directions of red arrows, where the loss contours are dashed concentric circles.
+Therefore, supposing $\mathcal{L}(z,y)=C$, we choose $\Delta B=\{\textbf{z}\in\R^d|\mathcal{L}(\textbf{z},y)\in[C,C+\Delta C]\}$, where $\Delta C>0$ is a small value.
 Then $\text{Vol}(\Delta B)$ is the volume between the loss contours of $C$ and $C+\Delta C$ for label $y$ in the feature space.